Ryan Tricks: Social media

 RyanTricksTV is Ryan Tricks YouTube channel which has racked up over 100,000 subscribers and millions of views from self produced magic videos.

 Private Appearances

 Ryan has performed for multiple high-profile celebrities including world champion boxer Floyd Mayweather Jr., movie star and comedian Kevin Hart, YouTube celebrities Joe Sugg and KSI and dozens of music artists including Post Malone, Marshmello and Paloma Faith.
-Ryan has done private speaks with magic for large companies including Facebook and Thames Water.
+Ryan has given private talks with magic for large companies including Facebook and Thames Water.